-Epic Races welcomes a very special guest: Olympic Bronze Medalist Chris Thompson!
-At 2 PM on Saturday, August 20, 2016 Chris will be leading a swim clinic at Halfmoon Lake for all participants registered for the 2016 Swim to the Moon.
+At 2 PM on Saturday, August 18, 2018, Epic Races will be offering a swim clinic at Halfmoon Lake for all participants registered for the 2018 Swim to the Moon.
 Learn to be more comfortable in an open-water setting; ask your questions about breathing, body positioning, and more!
+To recap:

 What: Swim to the Moon Open-Water Swim Clinic